Scalable Computation of Energy Functions for Nonlinear Balanced Truncation: Computing energy functions via polynomial approximations

 so that we have

-Even though our analysis applies to polynomial nonlinear dynamical systems in \eqref{eq:FOMx}, to simplify the cumbersome notation and to make the presentation clearer and more concise, in the rest of this section, we will focus our derivation on the \underline{quadratic case}, i.e., $\ell=2$ in \eqref{eq:FOMx}.
-Since there is now only one term, $k=2$, in \eqref{eq:FOMx}, we will drop the subscript $k$ and replace the notation $\N_k$ with $\N$ from here out.

-We also note that the assumptions on linear $\B$ and $\C$ and polynomial $\f(\x)$ are merely used in this section to obtain a scalable computation of the energy functions.
-Once the energy functions are obtained, the computation of the balancing transformation discussed in Section~III and the ROM development discussed in Section~IV of Part 2~\cite{KGB_NLBT_PartII_2022} apply to general nonlinear systems.
+As we pointed out in the introduction, many complex systems have quadratic drift, therefore we focus our derivation on the quadratic case, i.e., $\ell=2$ in \eqref{eq:FOMx}.
+Since there is now only one term, $\F_2$ in \eqref{eq:FOMx}, we drop the subscript $k$ and replace the notation $\F_k$ with $\F$ from here out.
+We also note that the assumptions of linear $\B$ and $\C$ and quadratic drift are merely used in this paper to obtain a scalable computation of the energy functions.
+Once the energy functions are obtained, they can be used to obtain a balancing transformation or a controller for general quadratic systems.
 The algorithms developed in this paper are implemented in the \texttt{NLbalancing} repository \cite{NLbalancing}.